sqreen/DevelopersSecurityBestPractices/_practices/safe-password-storage/python.md

 # Vulnerability explanation

-The goal to the safe password storage practice is to protect your customers password in case an attacker put hands on it.
+The goal of storing safely your customers password is to harden the work for an attacker if he can do a dump of your database.
 If it's the case, you would prefer he would take several dozens of years to crack most of you password instead of few seconds.

 ## Hash functions

-A [Hash function](https://en.wikipedia.org/wiki/Hash_function) is any function that can be used to map data of arbitrary size to data of fixed size.
+> A [Hash function](https://en.wikipedia.org/wiki/Hash_function) is any function that can be used to map data of arbitrary size to data of fixed size.
 The values returned by a hash function are called hash values, hash codes, digests, or simply hashes. - Wikipedia

 They have the property that every data (string, bytes, ...) will always give the same hash.